Southwestern US reservoir to release above-average amount

 - Kirkland couple dead in apparent murder-suicide

+“It’s pushed that shortage likelihood out into the future,” Duke said, but it’s too early to say how far.

+Melting snow is expected to raise the level of Lake Powell by about 50 feet (15.24 meters) by mid-July, but after the 9 million acre-feet (11 billion cubic meters) is released, the reservoir will be about 35 feet (10.67 meters) higher on Oct.
+1 than it is now, he said.

-The two reservoirs are part of the Colorado River system, which supplies about 40 million people and 6,300 square miles of farmland in seven states.
+The two reservoirs are part of the Colorado River system, which supplies water to about 40 million people and 6,300 square miles (16,317 sq. kilometers) of farmland in seven states and 20 Indian reservations.
+Mexico is also entitled to a share under a treaty.

-This story has been corrected to show the average annual release from Lake Powell is 8.7 million acre-feet, not 8.23 million
+A prolonged drought and rising demand for water have overtaxed the river.
+Some researchers say global warming is also affecting water flows.

+Follow Dan Elliott at http://twitter.com/DanElliottAP.
+His work can be found at https://apnews.com/search/dan%20elliott

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

-Note: This story has been corrected to show the average annual release from Lake Powell is 8.7 million acre-feet, not 8.23 million.